EBB2675/schema-studio/README.md

 - **Doc panel**: Click a class to see its docstring; click a quantity in the panel to see its docstring.
 - **Under-the-hood panel**:
   - Click a class to see which **normalize methods** and **module-level helpers** the viewer can associate with that section.
-  - Information is derived from `nomad-simulations` via a small introspection/indexing step in the backend.
+  - Information is derived from your configured schema repo via a small introspection/indexing step in the backend (defaults to `nomad-simulations` if you don’t override env vars).
 - **Branch comparison**: Choose two Git branches and render the diff with visual highlights.
 - **Namespace filtering**: Limit traversal to a base namespace; optionally include cross-module links.
 - **Bird's-eye overview**: Switch to Overview mode to list packages/classes for any branch.